KhulisoJohn/StudentPortal.System/README.md

 # 🎓 StudentPortal

-StudentPortal is a CRUD-based web application built using **ASP.NET Core MVC** and **Entity Framework Core**, designed to manage educational entities such as students, courses, books, and authors.
+StudentPortalSystem is a web application built using **ASP.NET Core MVC** and **Entity Framework Core**, designed to manage educational entities such as students, Tutors, Subjects, and Grades.

 > 🔐 Secure-by-default: Secrets like database passwords are stored in a `.env` file and excluded from source control.